Gordon Brunton: Sotheby's Chairmanship

 Gordon Brunton's reputation of being a safe pair of hands and a skilled negotiator resulted in undertaking a crisis management role at the troubled auction house Sotheby's as chairman.
 During this turbulent period, Brunton made enforced cuts and personnel changes to bring stability to a business which had been judged to have been poorly mismanaged.

 He succeeded auctioneer Peter Wilson.
 His role was to stabilize the business and latterly hold off the well documented 1983 hostile takeover bid from New Jersey carpet and felt makers Marshall Cogan and Stephen Swid of General Felt Industries and Knoll International.
 The Board consensus was neither Cogan or Swid were suitable buyers and eventually the company was sold to real estate developer A. Alfred Taubman.

-Other business
+Other businesses

-He was subsequently chairman at Mercury Communications, Cable and Wireless Communications PLC, Racing Post, Bemrose PLC, NXT PLC, Galahad Gold and others.
+Brunton was subsequently chairman at Mercury Communications, Cable and Wireless Communications PLC, Racing Post, Bemrose PLC, NXT PLC, Galahad Gold and others.

 Horse racing

-A well known racehorse owner and breeder, most notably Indian Queen winner of the 1991 Ascot Gold Cup.
+Brunton was a well known racehorse owner and breeder, most notably of Indian Queen, winner of the 1991 Ascot Gold Cup.